weaveworks/service/README.md

 From there, they can learn how to configure a probe, and may view their Scope instance.

-Each user gets their own Scope app instance, managed by app-mapper and supervised by Kubernetes.
-When visiting scope.weave.works with a browser, the app-mapper uses browser cookies to proxy the user to the correct Scope app UI.
-When the user's Scope probe POSTs reports to scope.weave.works, the app-mapper uses the service token to proxy to the correct Scope app /api/report endpoint.

 ## Useful links

 After connecting to an environment with `./connect <env>`: